 However, the best place to start looking for WordPress help is your favorite search engine.
 This is usually the quickest way to get the information you need, and helps to take the pressure off our hard-working volunteers in the support forums.

-You can increase your search capabilities by adding the Codex Searcher Plugin, enabling you to search the Codex from your WordPress Administration Panels.
-Click on a search result and the page will open in a new window or tab, allowing you to have articles open while working on WordPress.
+You can increase your search capabilities by adding a Codex Searcher Plugin, enabling you to search the Codex directly from your WordPress Administration Panels.

 Finding the words to accurately describe your problem can be a challenge when searching for help.
 In addition, you may need to limit your search to WordPress resources or sites in order to get the information you need.
 The following section will show you how to choose the right search terms, and how to use those terms effectively.